rakhadjo/rakhadjo/README.md

 ### Hi, I'm Rakha, an undergrad in Comp.
 Sci at The University of Manchester 🤘
 - **Head of Corporate Relations at AIESEC Manchester** 💼 - creating opportunities for young professionals worldwide yearning to develop their leadership & potential by working in the UK job market.
 I lead the process of prospecting potential business partners in AIESEC Manchester, while ensuring sales routines in a youth-run team.
-- **Secretary at UniCS Manchester** 👨‍💻 - enforcinfg synergy in the Computer Science Students Society, recording presentation minutes and ensuring routines are run within the society's sub-divisions.
+- **Secretary at UniCS Manchester** 👨‍💻 - enforcing synergy in the Computer Science Students Society, in addition to recording presentation minutes and ensuring routines are run within the society's sub-divisions.
 <br />

 ---